18 best Orlando hotels with pools, water slides, and water parks

 The Explorer Island water park at the Four Seasons Orlando is five acres of fun (Photo: Four Seasons)

-If that’s not high octane enough for your family, head to The Drop and take on two twisting water slides, or run through the fountains in a kids’ splash zone that looks like it was lifted straight out of ancient Rome.
-Grownups can escape all the activity at the adults-only Oasis pool.
+If that’s not high octane enough, head to The Drop and take on two twisting water slides, or watch your youngsters run through the fountains in a kids’ splash zone that looks like it’s straight out of ancient Rome.
+When the opportunity strikes, grownups can sneak away to the adults-only Oasis pool.

 Cypress Springs Water Park at Gaylord Palms Resort and Convention Center in Orlando (Photo: Gaylord Resorts)